osixia/container-baseimage/README.md

  - Simple way to install services and multiple process image stacks (runit, cron, syslog-ng-core and logrotate) if needed.
  - Getting environment variables from **.yaml** and **.json** files.
  - Special environment files **.yaml.startup** and **.json.startup** deleted after image startup files first execution to keep the image setup secret.
- - Greats build tools to minimize the image number of layers.
+ - Greats build tools to minimize the image number of layers and optimise image build.

 ## Quick Start